knowm/Datasets/datasets-breast-cancer-wisconsin-orginal/README.md

 1. The database containing the data will appear in `db`.

-1. Manually move the `DB_BREAST_CANCER.*` files into the `src/main/resources/data` folder.
-There should be three files.

 ## How to build jar containing Data

 1. Using Maven, run `mvn clean install`.